avi892nash/LaungeTest/memory-bank/progress.md

 ## What's Left to Build
 - **Testing and Verification:**
+    - **Crucial:** Test the **new React-based Partner Offer Dashboard**.
+        - Build the React app: `cd partner-backend/partner-frontend && npm run build`.
+        - Run the backend server: `cd partner-backend && npm start` (or similar).
+        - Access `http://localhost:3001` in a browser.
+        - Verify:
+            - Sidebar navigation works.
+            - "Integrate New Offer" form:
+                - All fields are present and functional.
+                - Predefined amenities selection works.
+                - Form submission (including file uploads) to `/api/integrate-offer` is successful.
+                - Response messages are displayed.
+            - "View Merchants & Offers" section:
+                - "Load Merchants & Offers" button fetches and displays data correctly.
+                - Clicking a merchant shows their specific offers.
-    - **Crucial:** Test image loading from the backend and the new caching mechanism thoroughly across all relevant screens and components.
+    - **Crucial:** Test image loading from the backend and the new caching mechanism thoroughly across all relevant screens and components in the React Native app.
-    - Verify `partner-backend` is operational (locally or on Render at `https://lounge-app-536s.onrender.com`) to serve images.
+    - Verify `partner-backend` is operational (locally or on Render at `https://lounge-app-536s.onrender.com`) to serve images and API data for both the React Native app and the partner dashboard.
     - User to run `npx pod-install` (or `cd ios && pod install && cd ..`) to link new native dependencies for iOS.
     - Visually verify all images (dynamic content, static icons now loaded via URL) in `OfferDetailScreen.tsx`, `LoungeCard.tsx`, etc.
     - Verify consistent horizontal screen transition animation on both Android and iOS.